-Thursday was #HousePlantAppreciationDay but I didn’t get to post my post as I had a last minute change of mind about which houseplant to appreciate!
-This was due to spilling a hot bowl of soup over my hand that very afternoon and after an hour of burning pain, I remembered the four Aloe Vera plants I keep in the house specifically for these situations – I can only assume the pain had dulled the functioning of my brain!
+The other week I spilled a hot bowl of soup over my hand and after an hour of burning pain, I remembered the four Aloe Vera plants I keep in the house specifically for these situations – I can only assume the pain had dulled the functioning of my brain!

 A few chopped leaves and squeezed Aloe Vera gel later and within half an hour, you would never have know there had been a burn on my hand at all: all the redness, heat and pain had completely gone!
 And so you understand the reason for me wanting to appreciate and shout about the benefits of having an Aloe Vera plant or two in the house!
 All you do is chop a leaf as near the base as possible, split it lengthwise and you’ll find the gooey, wonder gel inside!